(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Organic Phosphates

 Phosphate and its derivative functional groups are ubiquitous in biomolecules.
-Phosphate linked to a single organic group is called a phosphate ester; when it has two links to organic groups, it is called a phosphate diester.
-A linkage between two phosphates creates a phosphate anhydride.
+These include phosphate esters and diesters.
+A linkage between two phosphates with a bridging oxygen atom creates a phosphate anhydride.

 Aldehydes and Ketones

-Many functional groups contain a carbon-oxygen double bond, which is commonly referred to as a carbonyl.
-Ketones and aldehydes are two closely related carbonyl-based functional groups that react similarly.
+Many functional groups contain a carbon-oxygen double bond, commonly called a carbonyl.
+Ketones and aldehydes are two closely related functional groups based on carbonyls that react similarly.
 In a ketone, the carbon atom of a carbonyl is bonded to two other carbons.
-In an aldehyde, the carbonyl carbon is bonded on one side to hydrogen and on the other side to carbon.
+In an aldehyde, the carbonyl carbon is bonded to a hydrogen atom on one side and to a carbon atom on the other.
 The exception to this definition is formaldehyde, in which the carbonyl carbon has bonds to two hydrogens.

 Carboxylic Acids and Their Derivatives